Falven/az-jina-mcp/README.md

     "Authorization: Bearer ${JINA_API_KEY}"]
 ```

-## Tool Filtering
+## Tool Filtering before Registering

-To reduce token usage, you can filter which tools are exposed via query parameters on the endpoint URL.
+Every MCP tool requires the LLM to pre-allocate tokens in its context window for the tool's name, description, and schema.
+For LLMs with limited context windows, registering all 17 tools can consume significant space before any actual work begins.

+By filtering tools server-side via query parameters on the endpoint URL (`/sse?...`), excluded tools are never registered with the MCP client.
+The client and LLM never see them, saving context window for what matters.

 ### Query Parameters